Security and authentication

 The following considerations can help determine which type of authentication to implement:

-• User experience—If you don't want to make users log in, your app can access location services using API key authentication or App authentication.
+• User experience—If you don't want to make users log in, your app can access ArcGIS services using API key authentication or App authentication.
 In this case, users will not need to have an ArcGIS account in order to use your app.

 You might also need to consider the level of security required for your app, how your app will be distributed, and your available ArcGIS products and accounts.